 4. Body Art

 Vajazzling isn't highly recommended by any doctors, and for good reason.
-Dr. Mary Jane Minkin, clinical associate professor of OBGYN at Yale University, told Shape that any body art, including and especially tattoos, generally cause severe irritation in the vaginal region.
-And the glue and substances used in vajazzling pose a unique threat — as OB/GYN Dr. Suzanne Merrill-Nach told Time, adding glue to freshly waxed skin could create a serious infection risk, by trapping bacteria.
+Dr. Mary Jane Minkin, clinical associate professor of OBGYN at Yale University, told Shape in 2019 that any body art, including and especially tattoos, generally cause severe irritation in the vaginal region.
+And the glue and substances used in vajazzling pose a unique threat — as OB/GYN Dr. Suzanne Merrill-Nach told Time in 2010, adding glue to freshly waxed skin could create a serious infection risk, by trapping bacteria.
+Hospitals in the UK also reported a spike in genital injury admissions in 2015 due to vajazzling; it's not worth it.

-Your pubic hairs are much more sensitive than you might think (way more sensitive than the hair on your head), so dyeing them in the first place isn't a great idea.
-It's also worth considering that any time you dye your hair, dye drips from the hair onto the skin below, no matter what you do — and the smallest amount of dye on your vulva or in your vagina could result in pain and irritation.
-So steer clear of pubic hair dyes — your pubes are a lovely color just the way they are.
+Your pubic hairs are much more sensitive than you might think, so dyeing them in the first place isn't a great idea.
+It's also worth considering that any time you dye your hair, dye drips from the hair onto the skin below, no matter what you do — and the smallest amount of dye on your vulva or inside you could result in pain and irritation.

 6. Tea Tree Oil